 Cyberbullying Is A Problem – Teach Your Children About The Consequences

 Teenagers often have a skewed sense of sensitivity and awareness- especially when they can’t see the reaction of a person they hurt.
-Sometimes they see their own behavior as “joking around,” not cyberbullying.
+Sometimes they’ll attempt to justify their own behavior as “joking around,” not cyberbullying.
 Often they don’t think about the consequences for the victims.
 With the long list of potential issues, cyberbullying has also been known to result in victims’ changing schools and even committing suicide.
 Talk with your kids and teens about the weight of their words and actions.

 Don’t downplay cyberbullying, as “kids being kids,” or “not a big deal.”
 It can wreak havoc on the victim’s daily life.
 If you suspect your child is cyberbullying, encourage them to tell the truth about their actions.
 Talk with them about the consequences of their actions and follow-through.